LGBTQ+ Wedding Venues: Inclusive Celebration Guide - Cheese Wedding Cake Shop

 When planning your LGBTQ+ wedding, look for venues that combine unique character with thorough inclusivity.

-You'll want to prioritise spaces with clear non-discrimination policies, ADA-compliant facilities, and staff trained in LGBTQ+ sensitivity.
+You’ll want to prioritise spaces with clear non-discrimination policies, ADA-compliant facilities, and staff trained in LGBTQ+ sensitivity.
+Many venues are run by amazing owners and staff who are genuinely supportive and welcoming of the LGBTQ+ community, fostering a positive, inclusive environment.
 Consider art galleries, historic theatres, or urban lofts that offer flexible layouts and customisable packages—research venues with experience hosting LGBTQ+ celebrations and strong connections to local LGBTQ+ communities.

 Don’t forget to evaluate accessibility features, security measures, and vendor policies.